 Older persons are often excluded from the development and use of online public services.
 The MobileAge project developed digital mobile applications, based on open data, helping senior citizens access public services in their community in an easier, more personalised and efficient way.
 Such mobile applications have been tested in four pilot sites in Europe (UK, Germany, Spain and Greece).

-MobileAge is based on the concept of co-creation and developed mobile open government services together with senior citizens.
+MobileAge was based on the concept of co-creation and developed mobile open government services together with senior citizens.
 This means that older persons themselves decided which services they want to access, which kind of applications they would like to use, and which requirements in terms of accessibility and mobility they opt for.
 Such approach allows citizens, in particular senior citizens, to become part of what we call open government (online access to public services and information using open data), which is then mutually shaped by older persons, empowered to improve the quality of life in their communities.

 The four pilot sites each implemented a specific use case of relevance for seniors’ citizens: